-Anne Landman was a Registered Respiratory Therapist from 1982 to 1999.
-She worked in the emergency room, acute-care hospitals, a rehab center and finally in home care until 1996.
+Anne Landman became a Registered Respiratory Therapist in 1982 and from 1982 to 1999 worked in the emergency room, acute-care hospitals, a rehab center and finally in home care until 1996.
+She obtained a bachelor’s degree in Communications from Colorado Mesa University in Grand Junction in 1992 (then Mesa State College).
 From 1996-2004 she worked for the American Lung Association of Colorado.
-In 1997, while working for the Lung Association, Anne became a professional tobacco document research specialist, and from 1999-2006 published a number of studies and analyses of tobacco industry behavior in medical journals.
+In 1997, while working for the Lung Association, the attorneys general from 46 states sued the tobacco industry and millions of tobacco industry documents were placed on the internet as a result of these lawsuits.
+Anne studied tens of thousands of these documents out of curiosity on her own time, and as a result became a professional tobacco document research specialist.
+From 1999-2006 she published many studies and analyses of tobacco industry behavior in medical journals, including the American Journal of Public Health (AJPH), Tobacco Control Journal and Social Science and Medicine.
 She has testified against the tobacco industry, and served as a national and international speaker on corporate PR strategies and tactics.
-After observing similarities between the way the tobacco industry operates and the PR strategies other big industries are now adopting, since 2006 Anne’s interests have expanded to include corporate, government and political PR strategies, including tactics like greenwashing, pinkwashing, healthwashing, greedwashing, use of front groups and so-called “corporate social responsibility.”
+After observing similarities between the way the tobacco industry operates and the PR strategies other big industries began adopting, Anne’s interests expanded to include corporate, government and political PR strategies, including tactics like greenwashing, pinkwashing, healthwashing, greedwashing, use of front groups and so-called “corporate social responsibility.”
 From 2006 until 2012 she worked for the Center for Media and Democracy, publisher of PRWatch.org and SourceWatch.org.
 While there, she started SourceWatch’s Tobacco information portal and served as Managing Editor of PRWatch and SourceWatch.
-In addition to corporate behavior, Anne also is interested in local, state and national political shenanigans, consumer scams, and more.
+In addition to corporate behavior, Anne is interested in local, state and national political shenanigans, consumer scams, and more.
 This blog contains news and views that Anne finds of interest, as well as her own original writing and observations.
 The opinions in the blog are her own.

 Tobacco Document Research